xdadev37/Gameio-Gatsby/README.md

   </a>
 </p>
 <h1 align="center">
-  Gameio Website Created Using Gatsby for CV
+  PouRia Sedighi Arfaee
 </h1>

-<h2>PouRia Sedighi Arfaee</h2>
+<h2>Gameio Website Created Using Gatsby for CV</h2>

 Kick off your project with this hello-world boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.